rapid7/insightconnect-plugins/plugins/rapid7_insightidr/help.md

 # Version History

-* 6.0.2 - Action: `Advanced Query On Log set` - Fixed error where statistical queries would always return 0.0
+* 7.0.0 - Action: `Advanced Query On Log set` - Fixed error where statistical queries would always return 0.0 | Action: `Advanced Query On Log set` Increase the maximum results returned from 50 to 500 | `Advanced Query On Log ` - Add new output type for statistical queries.
 * 6.0.1 - Action: `Advanced Query On Log` - Increase the maximum results returned from 50 to 500
 * 6.0.0 - Action: `Advanced Query On Log Set` - Add new output type for statistical queries.
 * 5.1.2 - Action: `Advanced Query on Log Set` - Fix JSONDecoderError | Action: `Query` - Update spec and help.md to show it queries log IDs, not query IDs